Tommye-K. Mayer, Author

 What if this woman you were casually wondering about turned out to be your best friend, a college roommate of more than twenty years ago?

 What if you'd been looking right at her and not recognizing her!
-How can anyone possibly reconcile permanent damage like that, not recognizing people you know, damaged from a not-so-serious car accident?
+How can anyone possibly reconcile permanent damage like that, not recognizing people you know, damage resulting from a really-not-so-serious car accident?
 Permanent damage no one else can see, let alone understand.

 What if your life, your vocation, and avocations were networking, knowing people, recognizing people, with lots of face-to-face interaction.
 How do you keep on going?

 Click the book title, above, to preview a sample chapter.
-After reading chapter one you'll want information about getting your own copy of the whole book.
-Click to email inquiries about this soon to be available novel.
+After reading Chapter One you'll want information about getting your own copy of the whole book.
+Click email inquiries about this soon to be available novel.

 Silence